Getting your kitchen back to school ready with lunch making stations + more Back-to-School Lunch Box Ideas.

 Hi everyone and happy Monday!!!
 Now that summer is behind us it's time to start thinking Back-to-school!!!!
 Yep it's definitely that crazy time of year when we have to force ourselves out of summer mode and snap back into to school shape.

 There's school clothes and uniform shopping, new shoes, supplies, back packs, lunch boxes, hair cuts, and more!!!
 Whew it's definitely that time of year that I seriously dread.
-Thank goodness Walmart is my one stop shop for everything Back-to-school.
+Everyone is still having a hard time adjusting and we're already into the second week of school.
+With a new school year comes the habit of packing lunches.

 During summer we pretty much ate whenever we wanted, so getting back into a routine is always difficult.
 Both of my kids bring their lunch to school almost everyday, so keeping a good stock of lunch items on hand is a must.